“We are actually hacking the software of life” Tel Zeks, Moderna chief medical officer.

 The blessing of earthly knowledge is of profit when used in the proper manner, which the saint ties to the inner disposition and quality of a man, “The practice of the grace of different languages, the power of rhetoric, historical knowledge, the discovery of the mysteries of nature, and the various methods of logic … all these things are at the same time good and evil, not only because they are manifested according to the idea of those who use them and easily take the form which is given them by the point of view of those who possess them, but also because the study of them is a good thing only to the degree that it develops in the eye of the soul a penetrating view.
 But it is bad for one who gives himself over to this study in order to remain in it until old age.”

 Science and medicine have great potential for good, but this potential is contingent upon the quality of persons who utilize them.
 Each may be used for great evil in the hands of evil men.
-Thus, Orthodox Christianity has always questioned the motives behind even the “secular” sciences.
+Thus, Orthodox Christianity has always questioned the motives, the governing factors, behind even the “secular” sciences.
 Only something that confesses and believes in absolute Truth and Divine Revelation, as Orthodoxy does, is capable of such questioning.